sujitb368/twiter-clone/ThoughtNote.md

   comparePassword is implemented to compare a plain-text password with its hashed version.
 - Token generation:
   generateToken that uses the jwt library to generate a unique token based on the user's email and a secret key.

+# 6 images/

+- To store files

+# 7 auth.middleware.js :

+- Import Necessary Libraries and Modules:
+  Import jwt and the user.model.
+- isLogin Middleware:
+  Check if a user is logged in by verifying the authorization token, extracting user details, and adding them to the request object.

+# 8 file.middleware.js:

+- multer configuration
+- file download middleware

+# 9.1 tweet.model.js:

+- schema definition for tweet

+# 9.2 user.model.js:

+- schema definition for user

+# 10.1 auth.route.js:

+- routes for auth
+- `/register`
+- `/login`

+# 10.2 user.route.js:

+- routes for user operation
+- `/:id` get single user
+- `/:id/tweets` get user's tweets (`id = userId`)
+- `/follow/:userToFollowId` to follow a user
+- `/unfollow/:userToUnFollowId` to unfollow a user
+- `/edit` to edit user details
+- `/:_id/uploadProfilePic` to upload profile picture
+- `/get-file/:filename` to download file

+# 10.3 tweet.routes:

+- POST(`/`) create tweet
+- GET(`/`) get all tweet
+- GET(`/_id`) get single tweet
+- POST(`/:_id/like`) to like a tweet
+- POST(`/:_id/dislike`) to dislike a tweet
+- POST(`/:_id/reply`) to reply a tweet
+- POST(`/:_id/retweet`) to retweet a tweet
+- DELETE(`/:_id`) to delete a tweet
+- POST(`/:_id/image`) to upload image for tweet
+- GET(`/get-file/:filename`) to download file

+# 11.1 auth.controller.js:

+- Dependencies:
+  Importing necessary dependencies, including the User model and authentication helper functions.

+- Function:

+  - Register:
+    Handling user sign-up with data validation, checking for existing users, password hashing, saving to the database, and returning appropriate responses.

+  - Login:
+    Managing user login with email and password validation, checking for user existence, comparing passwords, generating tokens, and returning responses accordingly.

+- Error Handling:
+  Implementing try-catch blocks to handle potential errors and providing informative error responses.

+# 11.2 tweet.controller.js:

+- Model Import:
+  The code imports the `Tweet` model

+- Function:

+  - `createTweet` function handles the creation of a new tweet.
+  - `likeTweet` function allows a user to like a tweet.
+It checks if the user has already liked the tweet, adds the user's ID to the tweet's likes array, and saves the updated tweet.
+  - `dislikeTweet` function enables a user to dislike a previously liked tweet.
+It ensures the tweet exists, checks if the user has liked it, removes the user's ID from the likes array, and saves the updated tweet. -`replyToTweet` function handles the reply to a tweet.
+It checks for the existence of the parent tweet, creates a new tweet for the reply, saves it, and updates the parent tweet with the reply's ID.
+  - `getSingleTweet` function retrieves details for a single tweet by its ID, populating user and reply details.
+It returns a success response with the tweet details.
+  - `getAllTweet` function fetches all tweets, sorting them in descending order of creation and populating user and reply details.
+It returns a success response with an array of tweet details.
+  - `deleteTweet` function allows a user to delete their own tweet.
+It verifies ownership, deletes associated replies, and removes the tweet.
+  - `retweetTweet` function enables a user to retweet a tweet.
+It checks if the user has already retweeted the tweet, adds the user's ID to the retweets array, and saves the updated tweet.
+  - The `uploadTweetImage` function handles the upload of an image for a tweet.
+It checks for the presence of a file, updates the tweet's image field with the filename, and saves the tweet.

+# 11.3 auth.controller.js:

+Certainly!
+Here are 10 summary points for the provided code:

+- Model Import:
+  The code imports the `User` and `Tweet` models

+- Function:
+  - `getSingleUser`:
+    function retrieves details for a single user by their ID, excluding the password field and populating followers and following arrays with selected fields.
+It returns a success response with the user details.
+  - `followUser`:
+    function allows a user to follow another user.
+It checks for self-following, verifies user existence, and updates the following and followers arrays for both users.
+  - `unfollowUser`:
+    function enables a user to unfollow another user.
+It checks for self-unfollowing, verifies user existence, and updates the following and followers arrays accordingly.
+  - `editUserDetails`:
+    function allows a user to edit their name, date of birth, and location.
+It updates the user details and returns a success response with the edited user.
+  - `getUserTweets`:
+    function retrieves all tweets tweeted by a specific user, populating details for the tweet's author and re-tweeter.
+It returns a success response with an array of user tweets.
+  - `uploadProfilePicture`:
+    function handles the upload of a profile picture for a user.
+It checks for the presence of a file, updates the user's profile picture field, and returns a success response.
+  - `downloadFile`:
+    function facilitates the download of a file, specified by the filename parameter.
+It constructs the file path and triggers the file download, handling potential errors.

+# \***\*\*\*\*\*\*\***\*\*\***\*\*\*\*\*\*\*** frontend \***\*\*\*\*\*\*\***\*\*\***\*\*\*\*\*\*\***

+### 1. index.html:

+- only html page

+### 2. index.js:

+- get the reference of html page and dynamically insert the component

+### . app.js:

+- Component Overview Comment:
+  Provides an overview of the purpose and role of the main application component.

+Local Imports:
+Imports necessary dependencies and stylesheets for the application, including Bootstrap and Toastify.

+Axios Setup and User Authentication Check:
+In the useEffect hook, it checks for user and token in local storage and logs in the user if both exist.
+It also sets up Axios base URL and headers.

+ToastContainer for Notifications:
+Renders a ToastContainer from the react-toastify library to display notifications for user feedback.

+Conditional Routing Based on Authentication State:
+Uses the Routes component from React Router to define conditional routes.
+If the user is authenticated (authState.user.\_id exists), private routes are rendered; otherwise, public routes are rendered.
+This includes redirection to the login page for any unknown URLs when the user is not authenticated.